• Skip to primary navigation

 4. Fold them in followed by the last batch of milk.
 Mix well.

-5. Finally, add the final third of the sifted dry ingredients.
+5. Finally, add the final third batch of the sifted dry ingredients.
 Scrape the sides of the bowl and fold them in until well combined.

 6. And lastly, add the vanilla extract.
 Mix until it's all combined.